 - High-band (mmWave): Best suited for cities and urban areas.
 Shorter waves means much higher data speeds, although high-band frequencies deliver poor building penetration and thus, only offer limited coverage.

-- Mid-band (TBA): Mid-length waves equates to a mix of higher speeds, overall range, and coverage.
+- Mid-band (2.5GHz): Mid-length waves equates to a mix of higher speeds, overall range, and coverage.

 - Low-band (600MHz): Best suited for suburban or rural areas, low-band networks are not affected by obstacles such as buildings and the long waves provide much greater nationwide coverage.

-Currently, T-Mobile 5G comes in two very different varieties: 600MHz (low-band) and mmWave (high-band).
-While their 600MHz spectrum may not offer the insanely high data speeds as their mmWave network, it’s also not as limited in coverage and still offers improved speeds over T-Mobile’s current 4G network.
+Currently, T-Mobile 5G comes in different varieties: 600MHz (low-band), 2.5GHz (mid-band), and mmWave (high-band).
+While T-Mobile’s 600MHz spectrum may not offer the insanely high data speeds as their mmWave network, it’s also not as limited in coverage and still offers improved speeds over their current 4G network.
+With the spectrum they recently acquired from a merger with Sprint, T-Mobile’s new mid-band 5G further improves speeds and offers a great mix of coverage and bandwidth.

-With T-Mobile laying the groundwork for their 5G network using 600MHz spectrum, they’ve got a good head start over the competition and can bring 5G to more people all over the US (providing their customers have the necessary hardware to take advantage of it).
+With T-Mobile laying the groundwork for their 5G network using 600MHz spectrum, they have a good head start over the competition and can bring 5G to more people in the US (providing their customers have the necessary hardware to take advantage of it).
 This is important information to know when it comes time to buy either an unlocked or T-Mobile 5G phone as mmWave support may not be as high a priority, if at all.

 Where is T-Mobile 5G available?